 Back on the trail, we encounter more of the traditional elements of this trek.
 This includes potato fields and unique fauna.
 We have the prospect of seeing chinchillas and vicunas.
 Vicunas are the only non-domesticated animal of the llama family in Peru.
 Many red mountains are also a highlight of this portion of the hike.

-After a total hike of approximately 5 hours, we finally reach our destination, what we came to see….the Rainbow Mountains (5,020 m / 16,466 ft).
+After a total hike of approximately 1 or 2 hours, we finally reach our destination, what we came to see….the Rainbow Mountains (5,020 m / 16,466 ft).
 After getting over the shock of their beauty, you will have time to explore the area.
 You will have time to take pictures and soak in the environment.
 We will spend approximately 30 minutes at the top.

 Meals: Continental Breakfast / Box lunch

 Lowest Elevation: 4,326 m / 14,189 ft